khayutin/khayutin.github.io/README.md

 ![](image.jpg)

 ## About
 I am a Veblen Research Instructor at Princeton University and the Institute for Advanced Study since 2016.
 Before that I was a PhD student at the Einstein Institute of Mathematics at the Hebrew University of Jerusalem under the guidance of Prof. Elon Lindenstrauss.

-​
+## Research​
 I work in number theory and homogeneous dynamics.
+My research revolves around equidistribution of arithmetic objects.
+This is a broad subject that requires a synthesis of ideas from different fields.

+In a pursuit to
+understand equidistribution questions I am studying measure rigidity, arithmetic invariant theory, relative trace formulae and their geometric expansion, sieve methods in multiplicative number theory, subconvexity and large deviations estimates for Markov processes.

 ## Papers
 + Equidistribution on Kuga-Sato Varieties of Torsion Points on CM Elliptic Curves,